benhowell/benhowell.github.com/_drafts/invocation-matters.md

 <br/>

 #### Observer Pattern and Observables
-The [observer pattern][3] is similar to the "plain old function call" above, in that it is also a synchronous call and whilst allowing for [separation of concern][2], still suffers the same cons.
+The [observer pattern][3] is similar to the "plain old function call" above, in that it is also a synchronous call and whilst allowing for [separation of concerns][2], still suffers the same cons.
 Generally, in observer/observable implmentations, observers register their interest (using a callback function) with certain events executed on the observable.
 The observable maintains this list of observers callbacks and each time an event occurs, the observable iterates over its list and calls each callback function in sequence.

 Pros:

  * provides a mechanism for implementing [open/closed principle][5] (OCP).
 In other words, if we can add more functionality to our system (e.g. another observer) without changing the functionality of the thing that generates events (i.e. the observable) then we have OCP, that is software entities (classes, modules, functions, etc.) should be open for extension, but closed for modification[^2].

- * removes the need for the observable to know how to call its individual observers (other than by the event handling function registered by the observer)
+ * removes the need for the observable to know how to call its individual observers (other than by the event handling function registered by the observer).

+ * efficient and manageable (in development terms) when many "other parties" need to be notified of events (i.e. a many-to-one relationship).

 Cons: